ansible-collections/ibm_eda_zos/docs/source/rulebooks/1607_SMF_Flood_Alert.rst

 * Increase the timeout value if the IFA780A message and C2P1607I alert are consistently arriving more than 90 seconds apart in your environment.
 * Review Kafka consumer lag to determine whether events are being delayed in the pipeline.
-* Verify that system clocks are synchronised between Kafka and AAP.
+* Verify that system clocks are synchronized between Kafka and AAP.

 Events not matching
 ~~~~~~~~~~~~~~~~~~~~

 * Enable verbose logging in the activation settings.
 * Verify whether the ``alert_code`` field in the C2P1607I event is exactly ``C2P1607I``
-  (case-sensitive).
+  and case-sensitive.
 * Verify whether the IFA780A message text matches the regex pattern
   ``IFA780A SMF RECORD FLOOD MSG FILTER FOR TYPE``.
 * Confirm that the filter plugin is correctly parsing and structuring the raw Kafka events.